akuklev/akuklev/what-are-dependent-types.md

 The argument `argc` is declared as an integer (`int`) and tacitly assumed to be non-negative.
 The signature `char* argv[]` is an archaic way to declare that `argv` is an array of unspecified length of strings.
 The length of `argv` is tacitly assumed to be `argc`.

-There is a problem with tacit assumptions: they can be easily breached; mostly by mistake, but sometimes also maliciously.
+There is a problem with such tacit assumptions: they can be easily violated; mostly by mistake, but sometimes also maliciously.
 Failure of tacit assumptions is responsible for myriads of crashes and security breaches.
-In fact, a vast majority of security breaches are of that kind.
+In fact, the vast majority of security vulnerabilities are of that kind.
 Running the example above with `argc = 1` while the true length of `argv` is zero would result in either printing out gibberish of the form `Hello, %$Gz#H@...` of humongous length or in a segmentation fault (system crash).

 Imagine we could write those “tacit” assumptions explicitly:
 ```cpp